horleas/pacman/README.md

 21 July :
 + Add PhaseChaserGhost Class ( extends Ghost) which this ghost chase the player through wall
-+ Add PhaseEscapeGhost Class ( extends Ghost) which this ghost escape even the player through wall ( bug )
++ Add PhaseEscapeGhost Class ( extends Ghost) which this ghost escape even the player through wall
 + Add PhaseBlockGhost Class ( extends Ghost) which this ghost block the player through wall

 TODO :